Saskatoon: Crime

 The 2006 census crime data, released July 18, 2007, showed Saskatoon leading Canada in violent crime, with 1,606 violent crimes per 100,000 residents annually.
 However, crime statistics produced by the Saskatoon Police Service shows that crime is on the decline.
 In 2010, total crimes against people went up 1.28% but total crimes against property fell by 11.75%.
 In 2014, Saskatoon dropped to fourth highest in Canada for its CSI after being in second place for several years.
 Crime in Canada uses Crime Severity Index calculated using the crime rate and the severity of those crimes.
+2019 saw a record 16 homicides reported in Saskatoon, giving the city a homicide rate of around 6.5 murders per 100,000 people.

 In the early 1990s, the Saskatoon police were found to engage in "starlight tours," where officers would arrest Indigenous men and drive them out of the city in the dead of winter to abandon them.

 Transportation

-Roads and Bridges
+Roads and bridges

-Saskatoon is on the Yellowhead Highway spur of the Trans-Canada Highway system, also known as Highway 16, which connects Saskatchewan, Manitoba, Alberta, and British Columbia.
+Saskatoon is on the Yellowhead Highway spur of the Trans-Canada Highway, also known as Highway 16, which connects Saskatchewan, Manitoba, Alberta, and British Columbia.
 Highways 5, 7, 11, 12, 14, 41, 219, 684, and 762 all meet at Saskatoon, with Highway 60 terminating just outside the southwestern city limits.
 The following bridges cross the South Saskatchewan River in Saskatoon (in order from upstream):